TokMem: One-Token Procedural Memory for Large Language Models: Experiments

-We further investigate the effect of the renormalization step introduced in Section~\ref{sec: Stabilizing New Memories} on newly added memory tokens, whose norms may otherwise dominate older tokens in the softmax.
-As seen in Figure~\ref{fig:forgetting_renorm}, TokMem without renormalization shows noticeable forgetting especially when the size of the model is small.
-However, larger models are more robust to forgetting even without renormalization, again due to their greater embedding capacity.
-Overall, renormalization improves TokMem’s resistance to forgetting by balancing routing between both new and old memory tokens.
-Additional analysis on the benefits of keeping the backbone frozen for continual memory acquisition is provided in Appendix~\ref{appendix: Analysis on Freezing LLM for TokMem}.
+We further investigate the effect of the renormalization step introduced in Section~\ref{sec: Stabilizing New Memories}.
+Without renormalization, the norms of newly added memory tokens can dominate older tokens in the softmax (see Appendix~\ref{appendix: Analysis of Norm Inflation for Newer Memories}).
+As shown in Figure~\ref{fig:forgetting_renorm}, TokMem without renormalization exhibits noticeable forgetting, especially for smaller models.
+Larger models are more robust even without renormalization, likely due to their greater embedding capacity.
+Overall, renormalization improves TokMem’s resistance to forgetting by balancing routing between new and old memory tokens.
+We provide further analysis in Appendix~\ref{appendix: Analysis on Freezing LLM for TokMem} on how keeping the backbone frozen helps prevent forgetting during continual memory acquisition.